Skip to main content

 Twenty-five percent fewer reviews means:

-• 45 minutes saved daily if you're doing 3 hours of Anki
+• 45 minutes saved daily if you're doing 3 hours of studying

 • 270+ hours saved across a preclinical curriculum